amd/MxGPU-Virtualization/smi-lib/docs/how_to/amdsmi_cli_usage.md

    Display information about current version of the library and the tool.

 3. **list** (discovery)
-   Lists all GPUs and VFs on the system and their most basic general information.
+   Lists all GPUs, GPU VFs, and NICs on the system and their general information.

 4. **static**
    Gets static information about the specified GPU or VF.
-If no target is specified, returns information for all GPUs on the system.
+If no target is specified, returns information for all devices on the system.

    **GPU Parameters:**
    - `--gpu=<gpu_index from list, gpu_bdf, gpu_uuid>`: Parameters for a specific GPU
    - `--asic`: All asic information.
    - `--bus`: All bus information.
    - `--vbios`: All video bios information (if available).
    - `--board`: All board information.
    - `--limit`: All limit metric values (i.e. power and thermal limits).
    - `--driver`: Displays driver version.
    - `--ras`: Displays ras features information.
    - `--dfc-ucode`: All dfc ucode table information.
    - `--fb-info`: All fb information.
    - `--num-vf`: Displays number of supported and enabled VFs.
    - `--vram`: All vram information.
    - `--cache`: All cache info.
    - `--partition`: All partition information.
    - `--ifwi`: All IFWI/video bios information.
    - `--numa`: All NUMA information.

    **VF Parameters:**
    - `--vf=<gpu_index:vf_index from list, vf_bdf, vf_uuid>`: Gets general information about the specified VF (e.g. timeslice, fb info)

+   **NIC Parameters:**
+   - `--nic=<nic_index from list, nic_bdf>`: Parameters for a specific NIC
+     - `--asic`: All asic information.
+     - `--bus`: All bus information.
+     - `--driver`: NIC driver information.
+     - `--numa`: All NUMA information.
+     - `--port`: All port information.
+     - `--rdma-devices`: All RDMA devices information.

 5. **firmware** (ucode)
-   Gets firmware information about the specified GPU or VF.
+   Gets firmware information about the specified GPU, VF, or NIC.
 If no target is specified, returns information for all GPUs on the system.

    **GPU Parameters:**
    - `--gpu=<gpu_index from list, gpu_bdf, gpu_uuid>`: Parameters for a specific GPU
    - `--fw-list`: All firmware list information.
    - `--error-records`: All error records information.

    **VF Parameters:**
    - `--vf=<gpu_index:vf_index from list, vf_bdf, vf_uuid>`: Parameters for a specific VF
    - `--fw-list`: All firmware list information.

 6. **bad-pages**
    - `--gpu=<gpu_index from list, gpu_bdf, gpu_uuid>`: Gets bad page information about the specified GPU.
 If no argument is provided, returns information for all GPUs on the system.

 7. **metric**
-   Gets metric information about the specified GPU or VF.
-If no target is specified, returns information for all GPUs on the system.
+   Gets metric information about the specified GPU, VF, or NIC.
+If no target is specified, returns information for all devices on the system.

    **GPU Parameters:**
    - `--gpu=<gpu_index from list, gpu_bdf, gpu_uuid>`: Parameters for a specific GPU
    - `--usage`: All usage information.
    - `--power`: All power readings information.
    - `--clock`: All frequency sensor readings.
    - `--temperature`: All thermal sensor readings.
    - `--ecc`: All ecc information.
    - `--ecc-block`: Number of ECC errors per block.
    - `--pcie`: Current pcie information.
    - `--energy`: Amount of energy consumed.

    **VF Parameters:**
    - `--vf=<gpu_index:vf_index from list, vf_bdf, vf_uuid>`: Parameters for a specific VF
    - `--schedule`: All scheduling info.
    - `--guard`: All guard information.
    - `--guest-data`: All guest data information.
    - `--per-partition`: Per-partition metrics information.

+   **NIC Parameters:**
+   - `--nic=<nic_index from list, nic_bdf>`: Parameters for a specific NIC
+     - `--port`: All port information.
+     - `--rdma-devices`: All RDMA devices information.

+   **NIC Parameters:**
+   - `--nic=<nic_index from list, nic_bdf>`: Parameters for a specific NIC
+     - `--port`: All port information.
+     - `--rdma-devices`: All RDMA devices information.

    **Note:** When using the `--csv` format modifier with the metric command, only one argument is supported per command (e.g., metric --usage).
 For all other formats (plain text and json), multiple arguments are supported.
 The per-partition command does not support the `--csv` format modifier.